GHTaarn/juliapt/README.md

 ### Other architectures and Julia versions

-If you want a non default architecture or Julia version, then before running `make` you will need to create the configuratioin file `juliafromtar-makefile-customization` and edit it, e.g.:
+If you want a non default architecture or Julia version, then before running `make` you will need to create the configuration file `juliafromtar-makefile-customization` and edit it, e.g.:

 ```